alexanalytic/search-feature-performance-analysis/README.md

 # 🔍 Search Feature Performance Analysis (SQL Case Study)
+**Goal:** Evaluate search performance and identify opportunities to improve ranking quality and user engagement.
 ## 📌 Business Problem

 Search is a critical feature for product discovery.
 Poor search performance can lead to user frustration, reduced engagement, and lost revenue.